oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

     * `alg`: REQUIRED.
 A digital signature algorithm identifier such as per IANA "JSON Web Signature and Encryption Algorithms" registry.
 It MUST NOT be `none`.
 * in the JWT payload,
     * `iat`: REQUIRED.
 The value of this claim MUST be the time at which the Key Binding JWT was issued using the syntax defined in [@!RFC7519].
     * `aud`: REQUIRED.
-The intended receiver of the Key Binding JWT.
+The value MUST be a single string that identifies the intended receiver of the Key Binding JWT.
 How the value is represented is up to the protocol used and out of scope of this specification.
     * `nonce`: REQUIRED.
 Ensures the freshness of the signature or its binding to the given transaction.
 The value type of this claim MUST be a string.
 How this value is obtained is up to the protocol used and out of scope of this specification.
     * `sd_hash`: REQUIRED.
 The base64url-encoded hash value over the Issuer-signed JWT and the selected Disclosures as defined below.